divineAzrael/divineAzrael/README.md

 - Hello, I’m Dorian
-- I am interested in artificial intelligence and also Cryptography
+- I am interested in artificial intelligence and also Cryptography, as well as in web applications and programming of MCU

 <!---